Clerk.js's template language is a subset of the Liquid template language.

 Small, Medium, Large, X-Large

-Filters can be used to format values before they are inserted into the page.
-Filters are applied to a value by using |
+Formatters can be used to format values before they are inserted into the page.
+Formatters are applied to a value by using |

 .